Sukantad/Blog-app-with-analytics/README.md

  - use npm i
  - npm start

- ### Here are some Screenshoot of my life social media web app
+ ### Here are some Screenshot of my life social media web app